happybono/FinedustMonitorWithGPS/README.md

 ## What's New
 ### December 16 2019
-Read GPS data from ThingSpeak and displays it on the Google Maps using ESP12e Nodemcu and GPSNeo6M Module.
+Read GPS data from ThingSpeak and displays it on the Google Maps using ESP12e NodeMCU and GPSNeo6M Module.